Lesson Plans for Students with Disabilities

 - Glue sticks

+.
 An effective special educator should be able to demonstrate to the students an understanding of the connections between the content that was learned previously, the current content and the content that remains to be learned in the future.
-Here is an example of content in lesson plans for student with various learning disabilities;
+Here is an example of content in lesson plans for student with disabilities.

 - Students will then be handed a worksheet and helped to define what a duty and a responsibility is.
 A duty is something you must do and a responsibility is something you should do.
 Give students an example like; paying taxes is a duty while voting is a responsibility.
 Have the students work together to find at least two other examples and answer question 1 and 2 on the worksheet.
 Go through the examples with the students to determine mastery.